-Casey Chisick* is a partner in the Entertainment Law and Intellectual Property practices and co-leader of the firm's Fashion Industry Practice Group.
+Casey Chisick* is a partner in the Intellectual Property Group and co-leader of the firm's Copyright & Entertainment Law and Fashion Industry Group's.
 He is certified by the Law Society of Upper Canada as a Certified Specialist in Intellectual Property (Copyright).

 Casey was the gold medallist in law at the University of Manitoba, earned a Masters of Law as a Fulbright and Frank Knox scholar at Harvard Law School, and served as law clerk to The Hon.
 Mr. Justice Frank Iacobucci of the Supreme Court of Canada.
 He began his professional career as a law professor, first at the University of Manitoba and later at Osgoode Hall Law School, where he taught copyright, intellectual property, corporate law, negotiation and dispute resolution to hundreds of students and was recognized by National magazine as a leader in introducing technology to the Canadian law school classroom.
 Through numerous writing and speaking engagements in Canada and internationally, Casey became, and remains, one of Canada’s best-known authorities on digital copyright issues.
 He has also served as an Adjunct Professor at Osgoode Hall Law School and the University of Toronto and is a frequent commentator on copyright and entertainment issues for CBC television and radio.